 The lives of Geneviève Emery and Guy Foucher of Cherbourg, France are presented in 4 acts, in director Jacques Demy's fable of young love.
 The entire film is sung (It takes only a moment to get used to).
 This is really one of THE most gorgeous, unique films - the softly-hued pastels and vibrant solid (Eastman Colror) colours are used to help conversation, emotions and dramatise the story.
 Every time I've seen it with an audience, by the end, they're all sniffling, as tear falls.
 I'm willing to bet so will you.
 Watch this with someone special.Written by

 In the beginning, a black car rolls into the garage where Guy works, and Guy is asked to assist with the car's problems.
 This car is actually Roland Cassard's and it can be seen two more times: when Roland visits the umbrella shop to give Ms. Emery the money for her pearl necklace, and again as the wedding car.
 The license plate is the same and can be seen in this latter scene and in the very first.
 See more »

-In act 1, the young couple go to the theater to see the opera Carmen.
-But the sound track that is used in this scene is definitely not from Carmen.
-It is just some stock sound track that sounds vaguely operatic.
+The young couple go to the theater to see the opera Carmen.
+The sound track that is used in this scene is not from Carmen, but is just some stock sound track that sounds vaguely operatic.
 See more »